datasciencecampus/statschat-global/docs/running_statschat.md

 The `download_site` variable will determine what website is used as an endpoint to scrape PDF files from.
-Ensure the `download_site` variable matches the website, `page/` may need to be added but this depends on the `url`.
+Ensure the `download_site` variable matches the website, `page/` may need to be added at the but ultimately this depends on the `url`.
 If left empty, the system will look for PDFs placed in the `data/local_pdfs` folder.

 The `pdf_runner.py` script will webscrape PDF documents from the website, or take the ones locally stored.
 It will then convert them to JSON files and either append or replace the existing vector store.